department-of-veterans-affairs/vets-design-system-documentation/src/_templates/forms/intro.md

 The message content is captured in [engagement messages]({{ site.baseurl }}/content-style-guide/error-messages/engagement).

-This alert for most online applications will give users the option to start the form without signing in.
-The exception is the Disability Compensation form where users must sign in in order to start that application.
+This alert gives users the option to start the form without signing in, excluding the Disability Compensation form where users are required to sign in.

 {% include component-example.html alt="An example of save work in progress alert." file="/images/templates/forms/introduction/save-work-in-progress-alert.png" caption="An example of a save work in progress alert used in the Introduction page." class="x2" %}

+### Prefill alert

+The Prefill alert uses the [Alert - Informational]({{ site.baseurl }}/components/alert#informational-alert) component and informs users who are signed-in that their progress will be saved while completing a form.

+The message content is captured in [engagement messages]({{ site.baseurl }}/content-style-guide/error-messages/engagement).

 ### Start form link